What is PLA Plastic (Polylactide)? | The Definitive Guide

 PLA material is extensively used as a food packaging material for mostly short-shelf-life products like fruits, vegetables, meat, and seafood.
 The FDA approval from the US government body makes it even more encouraging.

-The main packaging applications include blister packaging, salad and ice-cream cups, containers, drinking cups, etc. Plastic utensils made PLA is a recent development to tackle the plastics pollution problem.
+The primary packaging applications include blister packaging, salad and ice-cream cups, containers, drinking cups, etc. Plastic utensils made PLA is a recent development to tackle the plastics pollution problem.

 Structural Applications

-There is a growing need for lighter and more fuel-efficient automobiles, becoming a boon for PLA and PLA-based composites.
-In addition, PLA plastic shows good impact properties and tensile strength and can be useful in making automobile interior parts.
+A growing need for lighter and more fuel-efficient automobiles is becoming a boon for PLA and PLA-based composites.
+In addition, PLA plastic shows good impact properties and tensile strength and can help make automobile interior parts.

 Medical & Healthcare